rust-lang-ua/rustcamp/1_concepts/1_9_phantom/README.md

 let nonce: Nonce<dyn Any> = Nonce(PhantomData, 3);
 ```

-To omit such problems, let's just form the correct type inside 📚 [`PhantomData`]⏱0.25h, so we always have the desired 📚 [auto traits][7]⏱0.25h implementations despite the substituted type:
+To omit such problems, let's just form the correct type inside 📚 [`PhantomData`], so we always have the desired 📚 [auto traits][7] implementations despite the substituted type:
 ```rust
 struct Nonce<Of: ?Sized>(PhantomData<AtomicPtr<Box<Of>>>, usize);